 4.1.
 Text from the Bylaws: “An IRP Panel should complete an IRP proceeding expeditiously, issuing an early scheduling order and its written decision no later than six months after the filing of the Claim, except as otherwise permitted under the Rules of Procedure.
 For the avoidance of doubt, an IRP Panel’s failure to issue a written decision within six months after the filing of a Claim shall not be grounds for another Claim.”

 4.2.
-Issue: Some members of the CCWG-Accountability are concerned that the language “For the avoidance of doubt, an IRP Panel’s failure to issue a written decision within six months after the filing of a Claim shall not be grounds for another Claim” may be inconsistent with CCWG-Accountability Recommendation #7, which contemplates that, absent unusual circumstances, an IRP will be completed within six months of the filing of the Claim.
+Issue: Some members of the CCWG-Accountability are concerned that the language “For the avoidance of doubt, an IRP Panel’s failure to issue a written decision within six months after the filing of a Claim shall not be grounds for another Claim” may be inconsistent with CCWG Proposal, Annex 7, which contemplates that, absent unusual circumstances, an IRP will be completed within six months of the filing of the Claim.
+However, nowhere does the CCWG Proposal contemplate an IRP against an IRP Panel for failure to issue a timely decision, nor does the CCWG Proposal contemplate an IRP against ICANN to hold an independent IRP Panel, over which ICANN has no control, accountable for failure by the IRP Panel to issue a timely decision.

-4.3 Recommendation: The language should be reviewed to ensure that it is consistent with the CCWG-Accountability Recommendations.
+4.3 Recommendation: The language should be reviewed to ensure that it is consistent with the CCWG Proposal.

+[Lawyers’ comment: The CCWG recommendation that the language should be reviewed to ensure that it is consistent with the CCWG Proposal fails to provide guidance given the lack of discussion in the CCWG Proposal regarding an IRP, as explained above.
+In our May 7, 2016 comments on the draft CCWG-Accountability comment letter, we suggested the following recommendation: “The CCWG Proposal was silent as to the means for ensuring that an independent IRP Panel would complete the IRP within six months and this should be addressed in the Rules of Procedure.
+Consideration should also be given to whether the sentence that begins “For the avoidance of doubt” is necessary to assure that an IRP Panel failure to meet the six month deadline is not grounds for a new IRP against ICANN.”]

 Draft Bylaws Section 4.6 (e) (v)